-6.4.1 Underground Utilities: Locations of any proposed/renewed underground services were not identified on the provided plans.
-However, as the utilities within the existing property would be used for the front/rear extensions this is not likely to be an issue.
+6.4.1 Underground Utilities: Locations of any proposed new underground services were not identified on the provided plans.
+However, it is likely that the existing services would be used.
+There would therefore be no Root Protection Area issue for any retention trees.